You might have heard a lot about police scanners but have never really known what it is they do. Well, police scanners are nothing out-of-space.

 Now we have come to the juicy part, which is the crux of the matter – How can you start listening in on police scanner frequencies?
 It is as smooth as taking candy off a baby’s hand.

 - It would be best if you started by first getting a quality scanner.

-- One essential device when it comes down to radio communication that can never go overstated is the need for an excellent antenna.
+- One essential device for radio communication that can never go overstated is the need for an excellent antenna.

 Can I Hack Police Frequencies?